 Due to the hard life that a cable on a pair of hair straighteners tends to receive, they have a habit of breaking.
 In some cases they even go flash bang when they fail due to wires inside the cord touching each other and shorting out!

 A good indication that the cable is failing is when the power light flashes when you move the cable.
 If this starts happening then I would recommend replacing the cable ASAP rather than waiting for it to fail catastrophically.

 To fix this problem it is a matter of finding the break (using "scientific wobbling"!!) and shortening the cable to remove the break.
 Most of the time however the break is very close to or within the strain relief at the GHD end of the cable.
 This means you'll need to fit a new cable.
 (If you've got 3.1b's then you should probably work through the Electrical fault finding procedure before deciding to replace the cable).

 When we fit new cables or cable sockets, we apply a thin layer of grease to lubricate the rotating joint to improve lifetime and reliability.

-There are four types of cable used in genuine GHDs:
+There are a few types of cable used in genuine GHDs:

 The Original Type 1 GHD Cable